 First launched in 1972 as a demonstration program, the ombudsman program today operates in all states as a provision of the Older Americans Act administered by the federal Administration on Aging.

-Since 1978, Kentucky ombudsmen have served residents of long-term care facilities in all 120 counties.
-Services of the state Long-Term Care Ombudsman program are coordinated through the Office of the State Long Term Care Ombudsman in the Cabinet for Health and Family Services.
+Since 1978, Kentucky Long-Term Care Ombudsmen have served residents of long-term care facilities in all 120 counties.
+Services of the State Long-Term Care Ombudsman program are coordinated through the Office of the State Long Term Care Ombudsman.
 The program also oversees 15 district programs affiliated with Area Agencies on Aging and Independent Living.
 The program receives federal, state and local funding and does not charge for services.

 The responsibilities of long-term care ombudsmen include: